Health and Safety - Electricity at Work

 Electricity can kill

-Each year about 1000 accidents at work involving electric shock or burns are reported to the Health & Safety Executive (HSE).
-About 30 of these are fatal, however nearly a quarter of all reportable electrical accidents involve portable equipment.
-Those using electricity may not be the only ones at risk: poor electrical installations and faulty electrical appliances can lead to fires which may also cause death or injury to others.
-Most accidents can be avoided by careful planning and straightforward precautions.
-The main duty of employers is to identify the hazard and reduce the risk of the hazard occurring.
+Those using or working with electricity may not be the only ones at risk - poor electrical installations and faulty electrical appliances can lead to fire, which may also cause death and injury to others.
+Most of these accidents can be avoided by careful planning and straightforward precautions.

 Legislation in the workplace